NICMx/Jool/docs/en/download.md

 ## 4.0.x

-Jool 4.0 is a compliant SIIT and Stateful NAT64.
+Jool 4.0 is a generally compliant SIIT and Stateful NAT64.

 Currently, 4.0.9 is the most mature version of Jool.